-Patrick Waite, 51, has been Executive Vice President and Chief Operating Officer of the Company since January 2015.
+Mr. Waite, 52, has been Executive Vice President and Chief Operating Officer of the Company since January 2015.
 He was Executive Vice President - Property Operations from January 2014 to January 2015 and Senior Vice President of Operations from February 2013 to January 2014.
 Prior to joining the Company, Mr. Waite was senior vice president of asset management at American Residential Communities, a private operator of manufactured housing communities, from January 2010 through January 2013.
 He was vice president of Riverside Communities, a manufactured home community affiliate of Helix Funds LLC, from August 2004 to January 2010.
-Mr. Waite co-founded Continental Communities, a private operator of manufactured home communities, and managed its acquisition program from 1997 to 2001.
+Mr. Waite co-founded Continental Communities, a private operator of manufactured home to for a private operator of manufactured home for the Company from 1997 to 2001.
 Mr. Waite was the Director of Acquisitions for the Company from 1993 to 1997.